xygahs0801/vue-super-eventbus/README.md

 created() {
   this.$bus
     .emit("event1", 'test message')
-    .emit(this, "event2", { messgae: "test json message" });
+    .emit("event2", { message: "test json message" });
 }
 beforeDestroy() {
-  // No need to off the event!
-The lib take care of this for you!
+  // No need to off the event, The lib take care of this for you.
 }
 ```